-RLS and Mirapex Side Effects: A Trip To Hell
+Mirapex Side Effects for Restless Leg Syndrome: A Trip to Hell

 RLS and Mirapex

-RLS (Restless Leg Syndrome) is a not uncommon condition wherein the victim has an almost uncontrollable urge to move their legs.
+Restless leg syndrome (RLS) is a not uncommon condition wherein the person has an almost uncontrollable urge to move their legs.
 It very often results in a severe loss of sleep; people suffering from RLS often spend the night simply pacing the floor to alleviate the symptoms.

 Unfortunately, Mirapex has quite a range of side effects, many of which are quite unpleasant.

 Mirapex Side Effects